 The Timm's Hill Trail is a 10 mile non-motorized trail connecting the Ice Age Trail to Timm's Hill, elevation 1951.5 feet, Wisconsin's highest natural point.

-The trail is open year round for hiking, mountain biking, skiing, and snowshoeing, and is marked with blazes on the trees and arrows.
+The trail is open year round for hiking, mountain biking, skiing, and

 Horses are allowed on the THT from May 1st to November 15th.
 Click here for important information about Horses on the THT.